SirBenedick/historic-portfolio-analyzer/README.md

 - [ ] Add: get company overview gets from idb or makes api call
 - [ ] Add: P/E to "overview" tab

-#### 0.11.0

-- Add: Store different portfolio setups to save for later and to compare

 #### Idea dump

 ##### General